 'Buried in the background of this otherwise frenetic Simpsons episode is not only a little art history lesson, but an art history lesson for a specific place,' says VanDerWerff.
 'It's certainly affectionate and I've always felt that it adds a layer to an episode that, without it, would not be one of the strongest Simpsons episodes.'

 Listen to the full episode to hear us discuss these episodes in full and dive a little deeper into why The Simpsons is a show that's loved across generations and nations.

-SIMPSONS FANS: please note that in the recorded version of the podcast, Todd mentions that Marge paints one of the Beatles, and says he thinks it's George.
+SIMPSONS FANS: please note that in the recorded version of the podcast, Emily mentions that Marge paints one of the Beatles, and says she thinks it's George.
 While George Harrison does appear in the fifth season episode 'Homer's Barbershop Quartet', it is of course Ringo who is object of Marge's artistic endeavours!
 D'oh!

 Listen to our other Art Matters podcast episodes